 \subsection{Problem Setting}

-We focus on a slightly new setting, considering the needs for CL in the real-world where all historical data can be available since data storage is cheap.
-However, as this data volume is typically huge, we are often prohibited from replaying all historical data due to processing time constraints.
-Therefore, the goal is to determine which historical tasks to revisit and sample a small replay memory from the selected tasks to mitigate catastrophic forgetting as efficiently as possible.
+We focus on a slightly new setting in CL, where we assume that all historical data is available for mitigating catastrophic forgetting since data storage is cheap.
+However, as this data volume is typically huge, retraining on all historical data whenever the CL system must adapt to new tasks is impractical.
+Therefore, we assume there are processing time constraints which limits the system to sample a small replay memory from the historical data only once when adapting to new tasks.
+The challenge becomes how to select which old tasks to fill the replay memory with, such that the CL system achieves the best possible accuracy and minimize forgetting across all tasks.